draginojd/oxiev-ngs-tobak/client/DEPLOY.md

 6) Security notes
 - Change the seeded admin password immediately after first login.
 The seed script prints the ADMIN_PASSWORD used when run.
-- Consider using MongoDB Atlas or bind MongoDB to localhost and firewall the server.
+-- Use a managed Postgres provider or run Postgres locally in Docker; secure access with firewall rules.
 - Keep secrets out of git; use `/etc/oxie.env` or a secret manager.

 7) Alternatives & quick options
-- Use MongoDB Atlas: create a free cluster, add IP whitelist and user, set MONGO_URI to the connection string.
-Run the seed script with that MONGO_URI.
+- If you previously used Mongo and want to migrate data to Postgres, use the migration script `scripts/migrate-mongo-to-postgres.cjs` before removing Mongo.
+(Note: that script may be removed in this repo if migration is complete.)
 - Run Node process manager: `pm2 start server.cjs --name oxie --env production` (install pm2 globally: `npm i -g pm2`).

-8) Troubleshooting
+- 8) Troubleshooting
-- If seed script fails: ensure MongoDB is reachable (try `mongo --eval "db.stats()"`) and check firewall.
+- If seed script fails: ensure Postgres is reachable (check `pg_isready` or Docker logs) and check firewall.
 - If nginx returns 404 for client routes, ensure `try_files` fallback to `index.html` is present.

 ---